What is CBD?

 If you are currently on prescription medication, you may want to speak to your doctor before taking CBD.
 While it’s very rare, CBD has been known to negatively interact with some pharmaceuticals.

 So, is CBD right for you?
 The thing about CBD is it’s not the solution.
-Rather, many have found it’s therapeutic properties to be beneficial alongside other medications or activities.
+Give it a shot and see if it helps impact your well being.